tharumbun/sandbox/src/data/blog/cambodia-preah-vihear.md

 ![Preah Vihear Temple](https://cdn.tharum.com/img/preah-vihear/61300033.JPG)

+Preah Vihear is also known as the “temple in the clouds,” standing on a 525-meter-high cliff in Cambodia’s Dangrek Mountains.

 Looking back, that trip was more than just a visit to a historical site.
 It was a journey of learning, reflection, and quiet admiration for the cultural heritage that continues to shape who we are today.

 ![Preah Vihear Temple](https://cdn.tharum.com/img/preah-vihear/61300013.JPG)